Best Ontario Online Casinos (March 2026): Our 5 Favorites Reviewed

 Best Ontario Casino for Game Selection & Variety: 🏆 BET99

-BET99 takes the top spot for game variety this week, now offering 3,000+ total games, including 280+ progressive jackpots, exclusive in-house titles like BET99 Bonanza and First Person Blackjack, plus newly launched ELK Studios and Gaming Corps content.
+BET99 takes the top spot for game variety this week, now offering 3,000+ total games, including 280+ progressive jackpots, exclusive in-house titles like BET99 Bonanza and First Person Blackjack, plus newly launched ELK Studios, Gaming Corps, and Pragmatic Play's new Gates of Olympus 1000 slot.

 Its depth spans slots, live casino, jackpots, specialty games, and exclusive titles unavailable anywhere else in Ontario—making it the strongest option for players who value constant variety and early access to new releases.

 The exclusive pipeline continues to expand.
-With the Winter Olympics underway and Team Canada dominating on the ice, BET99 recently launched BET99 Breakaway Riches, the third entry in its fully bespoke sports-themed casino series.
+BET99 recently introduced BET99 Breakaway Riches, the third entry in its fully bespoke sports-themed casino series.
 Created in collaboration with Evolution using Dream Creator software, every creative element of the game was designed entirely in-house and is available exclusively to Ontario players.

 With three bespoke titles now live—and more reportedly on the way—BET99 is building one of the most distinctive exclusive game portfolios in the province.